ayushmaannsingh/git-demo/README.md

 # git-demo
-This is demo for git and github hyee this is ayush singh
+This is demo for git and github

+hyee this is ayush singh.

 Github is a web-based Git repository hosting service.
 It is a popular platform for developers to collaborate on projects and to share code.
 Github provides a user-friendly interface for managing and tracking changes to your code, as well as a platform for hosting and sharing your projects with others.